mysticfyst/glowing-broccoli/README.md

 Only runs on linux.

 Prerequisites: python 2.7+ and beautifulsoap library for python.
-Run the following command in the terminal to download beautifulsoap library: apt-get install python-bs4
+1. Run the following command in the terminal to download beautifulsoap library: apt-get install python-bs4
+2. Navigate to the directory where dmg.py file present and it executable: chmod +x dmg.py